OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 ## Pre-requisites

-1. Have either of the following SharePoint environments: SharePoint Online, SharePoint 2019 on-premise, SharePoint 2016 on-premise, SharePoint 2013 on-premise.
+1. Have either of the following SharePoint environments: SharePoint Online, SharePoint 2019 on-premises, SharePoint 2016 on-premises, SharePoint 2013 on-premise.

 2. PowerShell v3.0 or greater installed on your work environment.